-The project begins in earnest at the start of the autumn term.
+The project begins in earnest in late October.
 After induction, the tutor will initially observe lessons in their host school and meet the two Year 8 classes they will be teaching, quickly graduating to a supporting role in which they will take responsibility for portions of the lesson before leading entire lessons.
 During the first term, the tutor will work closely with their school link teachers and host classes, following the school’s English curriculum and planning for the performance module.
 After Christmas, when the tutor returns for the second term, they will take full responsibility for teaching their new performance module.
 The first part of the module is intended to be a practical exploration of the themes, characters and language of the play through a ‘No chairs’ approach and the second part of the module provides the opportunity for pupils to create their own performances inspired by work produced in earlier practical lessons.
 The project culminates in a showcase of these performance pieces to an audience of parents and carers at the Warwick Arts Centre in late March – usually 1-2 weeks after the end of Warwick’s term.
 Throughout the course, the MA student receives support and training from both Warwick and school teaching staff, although tutors will find themselves in the position of leading classes in a very short space of time, and should therefore be prepared to take an active role from the start.

 The Performance and Pedagogy project represents a serious professional commitment, with the MA student tutor responsible for developing and delivering an ambitious performance-based scheme of work targeted at pupils in Year 8.
 If the school timetable allows, the bursary recipient will teach both classes on one day and also meet with the link teachers for planning and feedback meetings; however, it is possible that instead they may need to attend school for two part days each week.
 Additional training and development sessions take place at key points in the course with a member of academic staff and the Widening Participation Officer at Warwick.

 Criteria for success